Biden to pull US troops from Afghanistan, end ‘forever war’

 WASHINGTON (AP) — President Joe Biden said Wednesday he will withdraw remaining U.S. troops from the “forever war” in Afghanistan, declaring that the Sept.
-11 attacks cannot justify American forces still being there 20 years after the deadliest terror assault on the United States.
+11 terror attacks of 20 years ago cannot justify American forces still dying in the nation’s longest war.

 The drawdown would begin rather than conclude by May 1, which has been the deadline for full withdrawal under a peace agreement the Trump administration reached with the Taliban last year.